-Information Technology - Networking, Associate in Applied Science Degree
+Information Technology, Associate in Applied Science Degree

-Program Description for IT - Networking
+Program Description for Information Technology

-- Associate in Applied Science - Network Concentration
+- Associate in Applied Science - Database

-- Certificate - CISCO Networking (CCNA)
+- Diploma - Networking

-Job Outlook for IT - Networking
+Job Outlook for Information Technology

 Demand for Networking/Computer Support Specialists is expected to increase by 18 percent because of the rapid pace of improved technology.
 As computers and software become more complex, Support Specialist will be needed to provide technical assistance to customers and other users.

-Consulting opportunities shoul d also continue to grow as businesses increasingly need help managing, upgrading, and customizing more complex computer systems.
+Consulting opportunities should also continue to grow as businesses increasingly need help managing, upgrading, and customizing more complex computer systems.
 Wireless security and forensics are becoming "hot topics" in the job outlook.

 Median annual earning for Networking/Computer Support Specialists, with less than one year experience, were $46,260 in 2010.